RayR124/Media-Map/README.md

 ## Installation

 -This is a simple web app.
 No installation is necessary.
-Simply visit the URL (provided here (update later)), create an account, and start searching for your favorite movies and/or TV shows.
+Simply visit the URL https://media-map-app.herokuapp.com, create an account, and start searching for your favorite movies and/or TV shows.
 It's really that simple.

 ## Usage